 Shifts in accessory costs with other factors

-Within each species per seed accessory costs decreased with increasing seedset (Table 5).
-All species showed a strong decline in accessory costs with increasing seedset.
-For 5 species the decrease in accessory costs was proportional to the increase in seedset, while 6 had a slope that was significantly greater than -1 (closer to 0) and 3 had a slope that was significantly less than -1 (further from 0) (Table 5).
+Within each species, per seed accessory costs decreased with increasing seedset (Table 5).
+For five species the decrease in accessory costs was proportional to the increase in seedset, while six had a slope that was significantly greater than -1 (closer to 0) and three had a slope that was significantly less than -1 (further from 0) (Table 5).

 Shifts in accessory costs with plant size, age, or reproductive effort

-Not a single species demonstrated the hypothesized decrease in per seed accessory costs with increasing plant size or RE, with only 3/39 tests between reported in Table 6 were significant, these may represent little more than chance.
+None of these species demonstrated the hypothesized decrease in per seed accessory costs with increasing plant size or RE, with only 3/39 tests between reported in Table 6 were significant, these may represent little more than chance.

 .
 Instead, the only significant correlations are in the reverse direction: Epacris microphylla individuals that were larger and those with higher RE had slightly higher per seed accessory costs (Table 6).
 Two additional species (Hemigenia purpurea and Leucopogon esquamatus) showed shifts in accessory costs with age, with one other decreasing (Boronia ledifolia) (Table 6).
 Given that